 Why people with cancer use it

-One of the main reasons people with cancer have acupuncture is to relieve sickness caused by chemotherapy or other cancer drugs.
+People with cancer might have acupuncture to relieve sickness.
+This is can be because of chemotherapy or other cancer drugs.

 Acupuncture is available in most hospitals, hospices and clinics.
-People are often referred because they have pain or other symptoms such as:
+Your doctor might refer you to have acupuncture because you have pain or other symptoms such as:

 - tiredness and weakness (fatigue)